 The Register has undergone massive change at the beginning of 2014 and now provides an interface for companies and sole traders that want to register with the CIRI so they can be easily recognized.
 Local companies can register with the institution, but in order to do so, specific conditions have to be met.
 Some of the most common conditions are the following:

-• complete an induction training course in the field of construction;
+- • complete an induction training course in the field of construction;

-• have three years of experience in the construction industry;
+- • have three years of experience in the construction industry;

-• must comply with all the tax regulations prescribed by the Irish national law;
+- • must comply with all the tax regulations prescribed by the Irish national law;

-• the company must enroll in continuous professional development (CPD);
+- • the company must enroll in continuous professional development (CPD);

-• the company must also comply with all the health and safety regulations.
+- • the company must also comply with all the health and safety regulations.